loris-imageserver/loris/README.md

  * [Configure logging](#logging)
  * [Look at the tranformations and make sure the format you have/want are supported](#image-transformations)

+After all that you can run `python ./setup.py install` and it will put everything in the correct places and set permissions.

 ## Dependencies
 You need [Werkzeug](http://goo.gl/3IWJn) (`>=0.8.3`) and
 [PIL](http://goo.gl/E2Xv4). `setup.py` will install Werkzeug